RS-Coop/convex-optimization-project/README.md

   - Start on logistic regression spambase problem (Jaden)

 3. 03/21 - 03/28
-  - get shallow NN spambase problem working via pytorch (both)
+  - Get shallow NN spambase problem working via pytorch (both)
-  - write outline for reference papers (Jaden)
+  - Write outline for reference papers (Jaden)
-  - write the theoretic background section of the paper if time permitted (both)
+  - Write the theoretic background section of the paper if time permitted (both)

 ### Other plans
 - Further understand and explicitly describe the conditions and requirements on the objective function for this method.